Abstract

 Realistic Forecast:

-• TYPO3 v14: First internal refactorings, no public API yet
+- TYPO3 v14: Initial internal refactoring, no public API yet

-The Persistence Initiative is active, but still in its early stages.
+The Persistence Initiative was concluded in December 2024.
+The concepts developed are gradually being integrated into future versions.
 Do not expect any breaking changes in v14 regarding the fundamental DataHandler architecture.

 IX.
 Summary & Strategic Recommendations